-- Apply the same corrections to the winds and surface pressure - Correct periodic bias (diurnal and semidiurnal errors)
+- Correct periodic bias (diurnal and semidiurnal errors) - Apply the same correction scheme to CFS

 After Online Correction

 - Compare forecast bias improvement with statistical bias correction made a posteriori. - Check whether reducing the mean and periodic bias also reduces forecast random errors during their nonlinear growth. - Apply this method to FV3 to provide simple verification tool to optimizing physical parameterizations - Work with EMC scientists on using the Analysis Increments as an efficient tool to facilitate testing impacts of new parameterizations on FV3.